Diana al-Hadid: Other activities

-Collections and Awards
+Collections and awards

 In 2009, she was a USA Rockefeller Fellow and a New York Foundation for the Arts Fellow.
 In 2007 she won a Pollock-Krasner Foundation Grant, in 2011 she won a Joan Mitchell Foundation Grant.
 In 2020, she received The Academy of Arts and Letters Art Award.
+In 2021, she was awarded a Smithsonian Artist Research Fellowship to conduct research at the Freer Gallery of Art.